 “We developed the TMaSS software package internally and we eventually want to sell it to the market,” Greg explains.
 “Apart from the tyre management software, the safety system package is excellent.
 To give you an example, you put all your safety documentation onto the system — risk assessments, safe work processes, certificates of currencies, all the individual persons competencies — and it’s a mobile system that you can access on your iPad.
 From the information that has been uploaded, we can do safety observations of our people and the workplace.

 The aim is to ensure that our staff are following our training and safety requirements.
-We work a lot with FIFO [!fly!] workers on remote sites, as well as people based at both our own and our customer’s depots.
+We work a lot with FIFO [fly in, fly out] workers on remote sites, as well as people based at both our own and our customer’s depots.
 We’ve found that by having the TMaSS system in place, it brings our workforce closer to management and to the customer in these types of environments.
 It has really improved our ability to ensure our people are doing the right thing in the workplace and keeping safe.
 That’s better for the employee, for Marathon Tyres, and for the customer.”

 Marathon Tyres has a staff base of approximately 150 people, all of whom are passionate and enthusiastic about the work they do.
 In fact, many have been involved with Marathon Tyres for up to thirty years, which speaks huge volumes about the type of operation that it is running.
 This, Greg says, is perhaps the company’s biggest competitive advantage.